Is a home appraisal required for a mortgage loan in California? This is a common…

 This is where student loan debt comes back into the picture.

-On the other hand, a person who regularly misses loan payments will end up with a lower credit score.
-As you might have guessed, this can hurt your chances of getting a mortgage loan in California or anywhere else.
+- On the other hand, a person who regularly misses loan payments will end up with a lower credit score.
+This can hurt your chances of getting a mortgage loan in California.

 Fortunately, you can check your credit scores yourself to see where you stand.
 You can also check your credit reports once per year, at no cost.
 The official website for obtaining your free credit reports is annualcreditreport.com.